 Scholarship awards will range from $250 to $4000.
 (The average award has been $1,600 per student in the past few years due to high volume of applications).
 OVPDEMA study abroad scholarship is not intended to pay for the entire study abroad program.
 We highly encourage students to seek additional funding sources to assist with their study abroad course expense.
 The scholarship amount varies based on the volume of qualified applications received the given semester.

-Scholarship award notifications will be sent via email the last week of June, and funds will post to the awardee’s Statement of Account with the Indiana University Office of the Bursar.
+Scholarship award notifications will be sent via email the first week of December, and funds will post to the awardee’s Statement of Account with the Indiana University Office of the Bursar.
 Award recipients will be required to submit pictures and short reports, the following semester after the study abroad program.

-Questions about the OVPDEMA Study Abroad Scholarship Program or application process should be sent to email@example.com with the subject line Fall 2020 Study Abroad Scholarship Application.
+Questions about the OVPDEMA Study Abroad Scholarship Program or application process should be sent to firstname.lastname@example.org with the subject line Spring 2021 Study Abroad Scholarship Application.